webbedspace/HXPL/README.md

 * Hardware acceleration and texture atlas support
 * Gamepad and multi-touch input

+## Notes about this updated version

+This is my personal copy of HaxePunk that I've updated to work with the most recent versions of Haxe, OpenFL, and Lime.
+At the time of this writing, those are Haxe 4.2.5, OpenFL 9.1.0, and Lime 7.9.0.
+I do not actively work on this fork outside of what is necessary for my private use, and should not be considered its maintainer.
+I'm simply sharing this for anyone who would might find it useful.

+The official HaxePunk website is currently offline, but an archived version of its documentation page can be found [here](https://web.archive.org/web/20220127215829/http://haxepunk.com/documentation/).
+I've also mirrored the official API [here](https://haxepunkdocs.netlify.app/).

 ## Release build

 First, make sure you have [Haxe](http://haxe.org) 3.0 or higher, we recommend you to update to Haxe 3.2 if you haven't already.
 Then execute the following commands below to get started with your first HaxePunk project.